 These low interest cards are great options for any credit card user, but they’re particularly useful if you’re planning a big purchase that will take a few months to pay off.

-Cash Back Rewards: With the Discover it® card, you’ll get 5% cash back in rotating categories.
+Cash Back Rewards: With the card, you’ll get 5% cash back in rotating categories.
 Plus, the card offers 1% cash back on all other purchases.
 And as the name suggests, Discover will double your cash back at the end of the first year.

 Easy to Redeem: Discover focuses on making the cash back rewards easy to redeem.
 You can redeem any amount at any time as a statement credit or a deposit to your bank account.
 Or, you can use the cash back rewards to pay for purchases from Amazon®.

 Added Security Features: If you are concerned about credit theft, this is a good card option.
 It offers free access to your FICO Credit Score, including alerts and reminders.
 Your score will come in monthly on your statement, but you can also access it any time through your online account.

-No Annual Fee: The Discover it card comes with no annual fee.
+No Annual Fee: The card comes with no annual fee.

 Bottom Line: The Discover it®- Double Cash Back your first year is an excellent option if you’re looking for solid cash-back rewards and a decent overall APR.

 2. Chase Freedom®

 This card offers 0% introductory APR for 15 months on purchases and balance transfers.
 This is a great card for a big purchase up front, since it offers a $100 bonus after you spend $500 on purchases within three months of opening your account.
 You can get another $25 bonus by adding an authorized user within 3 months of your account opening.